Generic Name: allopurinol (al-oh-PURE-i-nol)

 - Kidney disease—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

-Proper Use of allopurinol
+Proper use of allopurinol

 Take allopurinol exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
 To do so may increase the chance of side effects.

-Take allopurinol after meals to avoid stomach upset.
+You may take allopurinol after meals to avoid stomach upset.

 The dose of allopurinol will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of allopurinol.
 If your dose is different, do not change it unless your doctor tells you to do so.